123rishiag/AGD_ServiceLocator/README.md

 # Angry Monkeys

 Angry Monkeys is a tower defense game inspired by Bloons Tower Defense 6 (BTD6).
 The game involves strategically placing monkey towers to stop waves of enemy balloons.
-This project focuses on essential design patterns, with an emphasis on implementing Singleton, Service Locator, and Dependency Injection to manage game elements efficiently.
+This project dives into essential design patterns—starting with Singleton, then moving to Service Locator, and finally Dependency Injection—to create a flexible and efficient gameplay experience.

 ---